 Tests: The tests will include questions very similar to the online quiz questions and class activities.
-They cover the material presented in the online lectures and, sometimes, lab.
+They cover the material presented in the lecture and lab sessions.
 A study guide for each test will be provided through the course packet and Canvas.
-The tests are open book and internet resources are allowed, but they are timed and responses must be your own work.
+The tests are open book, but they are timed and responses must be your own work.
 Students who study the activity and quiz questions typically do well on the tests.